The Stream

 Retention

 Key-based compaction inspired by Kafka’s semantics is on our roadmap.
-Instead of configuring age threshold, you will be able to specify the name of a header whose value represents the record key for compaction.
+Instead of configuring an age threshold, you will be able to specify the name of a header whose value represents the key for compaction.